With all the technology and video platforms available to everyone, becoming an online personal trainer has never been easier.

-Because you are now an online personal trainer, your business will revolve around the web, social media, your website, special fitness software and even fitness apps.
-These apps and programs will help you in accepting payment, hosting giveaways, organizing contact list, and so on.
+Because you are now an online personal trainer, your business will revolve around the web, social media, your website, special fitness software, and fitness apps.
+These apps and programs will help you in accepting payment, hosting giveaways, organizing your contact list, and other essentials for your business.

-As much as you’d like interacting with people. personal trainers should also have a natural love for technology and be up-to-date with the latest organizational program, schedule “meetings,” and so on.
+As much as you like interacting with people. personal trainers should also have a natural love for technology and be updated with the latest organizational programs, know how to schedule sessions, set up payments, and so on.

 Willingness to Adapt

-Technological advancements are never-ending and people want the next best thing.
+Technological advancements are never-ending, and people want the next best thing.
 You should be able to adapt as changes happen.
-This also goes with your self-written ebook fitness programs, or video series, since new information in the medical or fitness fields could dispute the information you taught in the past.
+This also goes with your self-written ebook fitness programs, or video series, since new information in the medical or fitness fields could be conflicting with the information you taught in the past.

-Adapting to changes ensure that your clients won’t leave you because of a poor app you haven’t updated for years, or an old workout routine that has been recently proven bad to the knees.
+Adapting to changes ensure that your clients won’t leave you because of a poor app you haven’t updated for years, or an old workout routine that has been recently proven to be bad for the knees.

 I’m going to tell you a story about a husband and wife named Daniel and Kelli Segars, who started creating YouTube fitness-related videos from their garage in 2009 and has since turned their fitness coaching channel “Fitness Blender” into a million-dollar business.

 And if you’re interested in an online fitness coaching career without relying on a client-to-client basis as traditional fitness trainers do, check out several tips on how to make it work based on The Segars’ success story.